 How popular is the baby name Matthias in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Matthias and check out all the blog posts that mention the name Matthias.
+Plus, check out all the blog posts that mention the name Matthias.

 The graph will take a few seconds to load, thanks for your patience.
 (Don't worry, it shouldn't take nine months.)
 If it's taking too long, try reloading the page.

 Malta’s top baby names of 2015 have been out for months now, but the latest data still isn’t available on the government’s Naming Babies page, so I can’t give you the official rankings.

 The best I can do is this quote from a recent Times of Malta article:

 Amy, Ella, Leah, Maya, Valentina, Emma, Martina, Jade, Julia, Elisa and Elena are among the most popular for girls […] Luca, Matthias, Adam, Ben, Benjamin, Beppe, Alexander, Thomas, Zack, Liam, Luke and Noah are among the most popular for boys.